-- ' The addressed word is printed in decimal. - ?
+- " The addressed word is printed as two ASCII characters. - The addressed byte is printed as an ASCII character. - ' The addressed word is printed in decimal. - ?
 The addressed word is interpreted as a machine instruction and a symbolic form of the instruction, including symbolic addresses, is printed.
-Often, the result will appear exactly as it was written in the source program. - & The addressed word is interpreted as a symbolic address and is printed as the name of the symbol whose value is closest to the addressed word, possibly followed by a signed offset. - <nl>(i. e., the character "new line") This command advances the current location counter "." and prints the resulting location in the mode last specified by one of the above requests. - ^ This character decrements "." and prints the resulting location in the mode last selected one of the above requests.
+Often, the result will appear exactly as it was written in the source program. - & The addressed word is interpreted as a symbolic address and is printed as the name of the symbol whose value is closest to the addressed word, possibly followed by a signed offset. - <nl>(i. e., the character "new line") This command advances the current location counter "." and prints the resulting location in the mode last specified by one of the above requests. - This character decrements "." and prints the resulting location in the mode last selected one of the above requests.
 It is a converse to <nl>. - % Exit.

 Odd addresses to word-oriented commands are rounded down.
-The incrementing and decrementing of "." done by the $\langle nl \rangle$ and $\hat{r}$ requests is by one or two depending on whether the last command was word or byte oriented.
+The incrementing and decrementing of "." done by the <nl> and requests is by one or two depending on whether the last command was word or byte oriented.

 The address portion of any of the above commands may be followed by a comma and then by an expression.
-In this case that number of sequential words or bytes specified by the expression is printed. "." is advanced so that it points at the last thing printed.
+In this case that number of sequential words or bytes specified by the expression is printed. ":" is advanced so that it points at the last thing printed.